Young Greenwich partners with various youth and community organisations across Royal Greenwich to deliver free sessions for young people.

 Contact: Kerry O'Brien

-Young Urban Arts Foundation (YUAF) harnesses the power of creativity to help vulnerable and disadvantaged young people fulfil their potential by strengthening their mental wellbeing through urban arts and mental health awareness.
-Co-created with young people, from after-school creative workshops with our Outreach Media Bus to long-term programmes which focus on improving mental health, resilience, confidence and personal development.
-YUAF have empowered and educated nearly 100 young people in Greenwich to be mental health peer educators and have raised awareness and removed the stigma to over 800 young people.
+Young Urban Arts Foundation (YUAF) supports vulnerable and disadvantaged young people to fulfil their potential by strengthening their mental wellbeing through creativity and culture.
+Co-created with young people, our programmes have educated and empowered hundreds of young people in Greenwich, through after-school creative workshops with our Outreach Media Bus or our programmes focussing on improving mental health, resilience, confidence and personal development.
+Our Thrive and Connect programme engages young people online in small groups, connecting across the digital space with music, arts, writing, self-expression, community building and more.
+Join us at our website below.

 B Young Stars